zcgan/TABI-2spheres/README.md

 # References
 W.H.
 Geng, R.	Krasny,	A	treecode-accelerated boundary	integral Poisson-Boltzmann solver	for	electrostatics	of	solvated	biomolecules,	J. Comput.
 Phys., 247,	62-78	(2013).

+A.H.
+Juffer, E.F.F.
+Botta, B.A.M. van Keulen, A. van der Ploeg, H.J.C.
+Berendsen, The electric potential of a macromolecule in a solvent: A fundamental approach, J. Comput.
+Phys., 97, 144-171 (1991).

 H.-X. Zhou, Brownian dynamics study of the influences of electrostatic interaction and diffusion on protein-protein association kinetics, Biophys.
 J., 64, 1711-1726 (1993).